ghas-lab-templates/exercises/module-1.md

 ## Supply Chain Security - Manage Your Environment

-### Lab 6 - Dependabot Rules
+### Lab 6 - Dependabot Alerts and Security Updates

 #### Objective

+In this lab, we will enable and review Dependabot Alerts and Dependabot Security Updates.

+#### Steps
+1. Edit your custom security configuration to enable Dependabot.
+Click on your organization's settings.
+In the `Security` section of the sidebar, select the `Advanced Security` dropdown menu, then click `Configurations`.
+Locate the custom configuration you created earlier.
+Click on the Edit (pencil) icon next to the configuration.
+2. Under the `Dependency scanning` section, navigate to the dropdowns for `Dependabot alerts` and `Security updates`, and set both to `Enabled`.
+3. Navigate back to the `mona-gallery` repository and check in the `Settings` > `Code Security` section if the changes have been applied.
+4. Navigate to the `Actions` tab and check if there are any `Dependabot Updates` workflows in progress.
+Review the workflow logs to see if the update was successful.
+5. Navigate to the `Pull requests` tab and check if there are any open pull requests from Dependabot.
+Review the pull requests.
+9. Merge a PR.
+After merging, check the `Security` tab again to see if the alert has automatically closed.

+#### Discussion Points
+- What factors should you consider when setting up this automation, such as potential disruptions, update frequency, and testing the changes?
+- How do your developers feel about receiving automatic pull requests?
+Are they concerned about workload, stability, or reviewing frequent updates?
+- How will you triage the alerts and prioritize them for review (e.g., critical vulnerabilities first)?
+- Who in your team or organization will be responsible for managing these alerts and reviewing the pull requests?
+- In what situation would you use group dependabot updates?
+What are the pros and cons?

+### Lab 7 - Dependabot Rules

+#### Objective
 In this lab, we will configure Dependabot Rules to manage alerts in the `mona-gallery` repository.
 Since this repository is very active and the development team does not have time to remove or replace dependencies unless a patch is available, we will create a rule to dismiss alerts for the `Go` and `Pip` ecosystems when no patch exists.

 #### Steps
 1. Navigate to the `mona-gallery` repository.
-Click on the `Settings` tab, under `Security`, select `Code security and analysis`.
+Click on the `Settings` tab, under `Advanced Security`, select `Code security`.
 2. Scroll to the `Dependabot Rules` section and select the cog wheel icon to manage rules.
 Click on the `New Rule` green button.
 3. Set Up the Rule:
 - Rule Name: Dismiss No-Patch Alerts for Go and Pip.
 - Target Alerts > Ecosystem: Select Go and Pip from the dropdown list.
-- Rules : Select Dismiss alerts > Until patch is available
+- Rules : Select Dismiss alerts > Until patch is available.
-4. Select `Create Rule` button
+4. Select `Create Rule` button.
 5. Navigate to the Dependabot Alerts tab and view which alerts have been closed.

 #### Discussion Points